puppetlabs/bolt/README.md

 ## Introduction

 This repository contains a step-by-step introduction to [Bolt](https://github.com/puppetlabs/bolt) and to the Puppet Tasks ecosystem.
 It's designed to be followed in order, with each exercise introducing the basic concepts.
-If you complete all of the exercises you should be well on your way to understanding how you can use `bolt` and Puppet Tasks to help manage your infrastructure.
+If you complete all of the exercises you should be well on your way to understanding how you can use Bolt and Puppet Tasks to help manage your infrastructure.

 ## Prerequisites

-These exercises will help you get `bolt` installed and make sure you have a few nodes to target with tasks and commands.
+These exercises will help you get Bolt installed and make sure you have a few nodes to target with tasks and commands.

 1. [Installing Bolt](1-installing-bolt)
 1. [Acquiring nodes](2-acquiring-nodes)